Vadeni (horse): 2022: three-year-old season

 Vadeni began his second season on 17 April at Longchamp Racecourse when he came home fifth behind his stablemate Welwal in the Group 3 Prix de Fontainebleau.
 Despite his defeat Vadeni started favourite when he lined up for the Group 3 Prix de Guiche over 1800 metres at Chantilly on 10 May when the best fancied of his six opponents was the Prix Omnium II winner Dreamflight.
 After racing towards the rear of the field in the early stages, Vadeni moved into contention on the final turn, took the lead approaching the last 200 metres and won "readily" by two and a half lengths from Machete.
 After the race Rouget said "watching the race I was awfully confident.
 Vadeni was perfectly relaxed and that's what you want with him.
 He's not complicated, he just needs to be in the right rhythm and ridden from behind...
 I think it is a perfect prep for the Prix du Jockey Club."

 On 5 June at Chantilly Vadeni started the 6.8/1 third choice in the betting behind Modern Games and Al Hakeem (Prix de Suresnes) in the Prix du Jockey Club over 2100 metres.
 The other twelve contenders El Bodegon, Machete, Welwal, Ancient Rome (Prix des Chenes), Onesto (Prix Greffulhe) and Mister Saint Paul (Prix La Force).
-Soumillon tracked the leaders as Modern Games set the pace before Vadeni moved up "smoothly" on the outside and went to the fron 300 metres from the finish.
+Soumillon tracked the leaders as Modern Games set the pace before Vadeni moved up "smoothly" on the outside and went to the front 300 metres from the finish.
 He drew away in the closing stages and won in "impressive" style by five lengths from El Bodegon despite being eased down in the final strides.
 After the race Soumillon said "after one light tap with the whip, he completely took off.
 It was impressive and I certainly didn't expect what he did there.
 It was something totally out of the ordinary", while Rouget commented "I knew he was a horse with a lot of talent even if he is not over-big and today he just exploded...
 He did it in great style and now he'll need to really show us what he's made of because he didn’t just win today, he strolled away with it.
 It's a few years since I've seen a horse run away with this race and there were good horses in behind."

+2023: four-year-old season

+In August 2023, Vadeni was retired to stud, to stand at the Aga Khan's flagsip stud in France, Haras de Bonneval.